home-assistant/home-assistant.io/source/_includes/common-tasks/update.md

 {% elsif page.installation == "core" %}

+1. Stop the Home Assistant service.

-1. Switch to the user that is running Home Assistant
+2. Switch to the user that is running Home Assistant

     ```bash
     sudo -u homeassistant -H -s
     ```

-2. Activate the virtual environment that Home Assistant is running in
+3. Activate the virtual environment that Home Assistant is running in

     ```bash
     source /srv/homeassistant/bin/activate
     ```

-3. Download and install the new version
+4. Download and install the new version

     ```bash
     pip3 install --upgrade homeassistant
     ```

-4. When that is complete restart the service for it to use the new files.
+5. When that is complete start the service again for it to use the new files.

 {% endif %}